Recon-Fuzz/recon-docs/src/glossary.md

 Reducing the search space of a fuzzer for a handler function by excluding certain input values that may not provide meaningful coverage.

+## Dynamic Deployment

+A technique that consists of adding custom handlers that will deploy new contracts, by leaving the configuration up to the fuzzer, this can help explore more unintuitive edge cases and configurations.

+Dynamic Deployment is the opposite of a hardcoded config in Setup.

 ## Invariant Testing

 The act of testing logical statements about smart contracts using tools that manipulate their state randomly (fuzzers) or by following all possible paths (formal verifiers).